Sources and use, and runway calculator. How much does your startup need to raise?

 Cost vs billings and MRR

-If you love this, click on the big black image below and it’ll be in your download folder in a jiffy.
+If you love this, click on the picture on the right or below and it’ll be in your download folder in a jiffy.

 If you love it, do me a solid?
 It takes a sick amount of time making this stuff for you.
 Click on the left and share this with your network so they can benefit too.
 It motivates me to make more cool tools.